-Native vs. Hybrid vs. Cross-Platform Development: How to Choose the Right Approach?
+Hybrid vs Native App vs. Cross-Platform Development: How to Choose the Right Approach?

-These days, releasing an app is no longer about the need to hit both platforms at the same time or making a choice for a less time-consuming solution.
-Companies like Clubhouse have proven that you can grow an audience and scale your product even when part of your prospective customers are still waiting for the release.
+Hybrid vs. native app vs. cross-platform is a comparison leaving many wondering what is best for their next project.
+These days, releasing an iOS app or Android app is no longer about the need to hit both platforms at the same time or about having to find a less time-consuming solution.
+Companies like Clubhouse have proven that you can grow an audience and scale your product even when some of your prospective customers are still waiting for the release.

 Sounds nuts, right?
-But, in reality, it is much more important these days to introduce a product that works perfectly for a single platform only, rather than a poorly functioning app, but only for iOS and Android at the same time.
+But, in reality, it is much more important these days to introduce a product that works perfectly for a single platform only rather than a poorly functioning cross-platform app.

-The growing market of mobile apps has set a high bar for new releases – the UX has to be perfect, navigation has to be intuitive, and that’s before we even start to talk about main functionality.
+The growing market of mobile apps has set a high bar for new releases.
+The UX has to be perfect, and navigation has to be intuitive – that’s before we even start talking about main functionality.

-However, when taking the first steps towards developing an app for your business, which path should you pursue: cross-platform, hybrid or native?
+However, when taking the first steps towards developing a mobile app for your business, which path should you pursue: cross-platform, native apps, or hybrid approach?

-Speaking of cross-platform development, there are a few primary advantages: with cross-platform, you only have to build one product for both iOS and Android platforms with one codebase.
+There are a few primary advantages of cross-platform development: with cross-platform, you only have to build one product for both iOS and Android platforms with one codebase.

-Yes, it is cheaper, however, it may not be so affordable when it comes to adapting the app to operational systems.
+Yes, it is cheaper.
+However, it may not be so affordable when it comes to adapting the app to operational systems.
 Specifically, keep in mind that you might have to fix the UI, which can fail to adapt to both iOS and Android from the beginning.
-What this means is that your developer will probably have to insert custom patches and make revisions to ensure the system operates perfectly on each platform.
-These additional patches may affect the overall schedule and development, eventually causing a budget stretch.
+This means that your developer will probably have to insert custom patches and make revisions to ensure the system operates perfectly on each platform.
+These additional patches may affect the overall schedule and development, eventually causing budget constraints.

 Besides all of these custom inserts, puzzling the system can make it more burdensome and complex than what is actually needed.
-It’s also important to keep in mind that this task can be completed in five minutes using Native.
+It’s also important to keep in mind that this task can be completed in five minutes using native mobile apps.
 So, is it worth it?

 In between the cross-platform and native approaches stands hybrid development.
-As with the cross-platform, hybrid is specific.
+As with cross-platform, hybrid application development is specific.

 First, when we talk about the advantages, with hybrid development, you can mix and match, creating the core as a cross-platform, and you can add native modules.
 This way, you’ll have stand-alone native-based modules with functionality linked to a cross-platform-based app.
 Conversely, it works the other way: with native core functionality on top of a cross-platform interface.

-If your choice of app development fell on a hybrid model, make sure to start your project with an experienced team, not those who are just novices to this type of development, but those who have completed real projects.
-As a team with extensive experience in hybrid development, we can definitely say that hybrid is no joke.
+If your app development choice falls on a hybrid model, make sure to start your project with an experienced team, not those who are just novices to this type of development, but those who have completed real projects.
+As a team with extensive experience in hybrid mobile app development, we can definitely say that hybrid is no joke.

-Also, when it comes to cross-platform, the UI can often look alien, which makes the whole app much more undesirable for use.
-Hybrid apps are often used as ‘apps for businesses,’ that survive both informational and notification purposes.
+Also, when it comes to cross-platform, the UI can often look alien, which makes the whole app user experience much more undesirable.
+Hybrid apps are often used as ‘apps for businesses’ that survive both informational and notification purposes.
 But, if you need something more complex, like animation or high-interface speed, native can be your best option.

-Native requires more time – well, native isn’t new, so if you’re partnering up with an experienced team of app developers who know how to build native apps, the timeline will correlate with cross-platform or any other type.
+Native mobile app development is thought to require more time.
+Well, native isn’t new, so if you’re partnering up with an experienced team of mobile app developers who know how to build native apps, the timeline will correlate with cross-platform or any other type.

-The trick is, when you’re building a cross-platform, it seems like you’re making it ahead of time with two apps all at once.
-But it’s important to keep in mind that the amount of testing required to make sure both apps function and have a chance to work is suspect.
-The process of native apps’ adaptation to platforms operates much more easily with the same amount of testing.
+The trick is, when you’re building a cross-platform app, it seems like you’re being efficient by creating two apps at once.
+But it’s important to keep in mind that the amount of testing required to make sure both apps function and have a chance to work is significant.
+The process of adapting native applications to different platforms operates much more easily with the same amount of testing.

-The urge to hit the market with two apps is definitely baseless and excessive.
+The urge to hit both the Apple App Store and Google Play Store with two apps is definitely baseless and excessive.
 Moreover, big names with even bigger releases have proven that.
-If the app is flawless, if it perfectly does what it’s been made for, the audience can wait until an app for their platform is released.
-Native provides much more confidence in building great UI, plus, you won’t have to hire a developer who knows it all, just a good, trustworthy native developer.
+If the first native application is flawless, if it perfectly does what it’s been made for, the audience can wait until an app for their platform is released.
+Native app development provides much more confidence in building great UI, and you won’t have to hire a developer who knows it all, just a good, trustworthy native developer.
 Plus, native apps handle big chunks of data much better.

-From the developer’s perspective, I’d say native is the best choice to go with if you’ve decided to release a good product with a great UI.
-Yet, if you have strong reasons to develop a cross-platform app for your business, like a necessity to support both platforms at the same time or if you haven’t found the ‘right’ native developer for your project, cross-platform is a good option for you.
+From the developer’s perspective, native app development is the best choice if you’ve decided to release a good product with a great user experience and interface.
+Yet, if you have strong reasons to develop a cross-platform app for your business, like a necessity to support multiple platforms at the same time, or if you haven’t found the ‘right’ native app developer for your project, cross-platform app development is a good option for you.
 Also, in some cases, we recommend a cross-platform app as a fast MVP option.
-Just keep in mind that for this type of development you’ll have to sacrifice two of the most crucial aspects: quality and interface speed load.
+Just keep in mind that for this type of development, you’ll have to sacrifice two of the most crucial aspects: quality and interface speed load.

 Don’t stop exploring Diffco blog!
 Here’s what we recommend reading next: